NiklasPhabian/dissertation/C2_Software.md

 [@Doan2016] emphasize the importance of indexes on the database performance as they govern data placement alignment and suggests [HTM]{acronym-label="HTM" acronym-form="singular+short"} as a promising approach.

-[@Rilee2016] advanced the HTM implementation from right-justified mapping to left-justified mapping: In a right-justified mapping, trixels that are in proximity but at different levels are mapped to separate locations on the number line[^left_justified].
+[@Rilee2016] advanced the HTM implementation from right-justified mapping to left-justified mapping: In a right-justified mapping, trixels that are in proximity but at different levels are mapped to separate locations on the number line.

+For example, the trixel **S0123** has binary HTM code `1 00 01 10 11` and thus HTM id 283, while the trixel **S01230** has the binary HTM code of `1 00 01 10 11 00` and thus HTM id 1132.
+The ids are far from each other while the both trixels share the same first 5 digits in their name prefix (and thus are contained in each other).

 Left justified mapping respects geometric containment by right-padding HTM binary codes with zeros.
+The level (in right-justified mapping implicitly given) is specified by the last digits of the name.
+In left justified mapping, the two trixels above would be named **S0123004** and **S01230005** (the last digits of the name (`4` and `5`) indicate level 4/5) which would translate to the binary HTM code of `1 00 01 10 11 00 00 100` and `1 00 01 10 11 00 00 101` and thus HTM ID 36228 and 36229.

-The level (in right-justified mapping implicitly given) is specified by the last 5 bits of the 64-bit integer.
-Therefore, co-located indexes are in similar index ranges regardless of the resolution. [@Kuo2017] extend the implementation with a temporal component and name the resulting universal geoscience data representation [STARE]{acronym-label="STARE" acronym-form="singular+short"}.
+Therefore, co-located indexes are in similar index ranges regardless of the resolution. [@Kuo2017] extend the implementation with a temporal component and name the resulting universal geoscience data representation the SpatioTemporal Resolution encoding STARE.

-[^left_justified]: trixel **S0123** has binary HTM code 1000011011 and thus HTM id 539, while trixel S01230 has the binary HTM code of 100001101100 and thus HTM id 2156.
-The ids are far from each other while the both trixels share the same first 4 digits in their name prefix (and thus are contained in each other)

-> Frew note: This is important: it should be in the main text, not a footnote.

 # STARE Software collections

-## STARE library API and pystare
+## STARE library API and Pstare

 We implemented the left justified HTM encoding, extensively described in [@Rilee2021; @Rilee2020a; @Rilee2019; @Rilee2016; @Kuo2017 ] in the STARE C++[^STARE_base] base library, which stands at the base of the STARE software stack.
 Its functionality encompasses: